-- CWE 220 Cooperative Work Experience 3hrs.
-Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 230 Cooperative Work Experience 3hrs.
-Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 320 Cooperative Work Experience 3hrs.
-Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 330 Cooperative Work Experience 3hrs.
-Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 420 Cooperative Work Experience 3hrs.
-Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 430 Cooperative Work Experience 3hrs.
+- CWE 220 Cooperative Work Experience 3 credit hours.
+Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 230 Cooperative Work Experience 3 credit hours.
+Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 320 Cooperative Work Experience 3 credit hours.
+Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 330 Cooperative Work Experience 3 credit hours.
+Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 420 Cooperative Work Experience 3 credit hours.
+Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations. - CWE 430 Cooperative Work Experience 3 credit hours.
 Each course is on-the-job work experience that provides the student an opportunity to apply classroom facts, theories, and principles to practical work situations.